LucianoLaratelli/laratel.li/resources/cv.md

 #### laratel.li

 You're looking at it!
+I [built](https://git.sr.ht/~luciano/laratel.li) this site using Clojure and [Kit-clj](https://kit-clj.github.io/).

 ### School Projects

 [`reljr`](https://github.com/reljr/reljr) is a relational algebra evaluator written in Clojure and Clojurescript.
 This was a group project for the advanced databases elective at USF.
 I contributed a large portion of the parser and its grammar, portions of the interpreter, the frontend interface, and the majority of the documentation.

-[`dj2ll`](https://github.com/lucianolaratelli/dj2ll-public) is an extension of the =dj2dism compiler.
+[`dj2ll`](https://github.com/lucianolaratelli/dj2ll-public) is an extension of the `dj2dism` compiler.
 It reuses the front-end components (lexer, parser, and typechecker) but implements an entirely new backend using the LLVM C++ API.

 `dj2dism` is a non-optimizing compiler for a Java-like object-oriented language, `diminished Java` (DJ).
 The compiler generates a RISC-like instruction set for a provided virtual machine.
 This semester-long project involved interpreting the language specification into the five main components of a compiler: lexer (using `flex`), parser (using `bison`), AST generation (using `bison` semantic actions), type-checker, and code generator.
 The type-checker and code generator are implemented in C89.
 Due to the course's honor code, I can not publicly display the source code.